ethereum/sharding/docs/doc.md

 In the EVM, any attempt to access (either by calling or SLOAD'ing or via an opcode such as `BALANCE` or `EXTCODECOPY`) an account that is outside the access list will lead to the EVM instance that made the access attempt immediately throwing an exception.

-See also, ethresearch thread on the access list concept: https://ethresear.ch/t/account-read-write-lists/285
+See also ethresearch thread on [Account read/write lists](https://ethresear.ch/t/account-read-write-lists/285).

 ### Gas costs

 To be finalized.

-### Subsequent phases
+## Subsequent phases

 This allows for a quick and dirty form of medium-security proof of stake sharding in a way that achieves quadratic scaling through separation of concerns between block proposers and collators, and thereby increases throughput by ~100x without too many changes to the protocol or software architecture.
 This is intended to serve as the first phase in a multi-phase plan to fully roll out quadratic sharding, the latter phases of which are described below.